Outpatient Internship positions available: 11

 Compass Health continues to maintain significant growth, expanding the regions we serve as well as the variety of services we provide.
 This allows us to reach more consumers across our service areas.
 Compass Health employs almost 3,000 staff members including 30+ psychologists, as well as psychiatrists, advance practice nurses, social workers, licensed professional counselors, substance use disorder counselors, case managers, and support staff.
 Pre-doctoral interns work collaboratively with these multi-disciplinary team members.

 With 45 satellite clinics throughout Missouri, Compass Health provides opportunities for psychology interns to work with a diverse client base.
-During the FY 2020, Compass Health provided comprehensive health care services to nearly 69,000 consumers across the state of Missouri.
-These include outpatient therapy, comprehensive substance use services, case management, a 24-hour crisis line, psychological assessments, psychiatric care, medical detox, and primary medical and dental care.
+During the FY 2022, Compass Health provided comprehensive health care services to nearly 117,000 consumers across the state of Missouri.
+These services include outpatient therapy, comprehensive substance use services, case management, a 24-hour crisis line, psychological assessments, psychiatric care, medical detox, and primary medical and dental care.

 Applicants to Compass Health will apply to one or more office locations within the Compass Health system, rather than to Compass Health as a whole.
 There are potential opportunities for Interns to remain employed beyond their one-year placement.
 Basic descriptions of each of these office locations are available on the following pages: